-But another way to measure Jorgensen’s impact is to compare it with that of Caitlyn Jenner since the latter’s public transition four years ago.
+But another way to measure Jorgensen’s impact is to compare it with that of Caitlyn Jenner since the latter’s public transition in 2015.

-Yet, over 60 years ago, when television was still in its infancy without “24-hour news,” when there was no Internet and its social media attention addiction factories, someone the public had never heard of jumped into their consciousness faster and higher than Jenner did in 2015 despite already being an Olympic Gold track and field legend and TV “reality” show star.
+Yet, over 60 years ago, when only half of American homes had TV sets, when there was no sophisticated cable access nor “24-hour news,” when there was no Internet and its social media attention addiction factories, someone the public had never heard of jumped into their consciousness faster and higher than post-transition Jenner did despite already being an Olympic Gold track and field legend and TV “reality” show star.

 Of course, Jorgensen wasn’t the first to undergo gender affirmation procedures which date, in some form, to at least those of Karl Meir Baer in Germany in 1906.